aravaca/Invincible-Tic-tac-toe-AI-/README.md

 ## Description

+To play the game, simply download the tic-tac-toe AI.exe file in the dist folder and run it.

-Run the game using the following command.
+Should you wish to run the game alongside the code in some IDE, copy the source code and run the game using the following command:
 ```bash
 python game.py
 ```